facebook/taste-tester/README.md

 impact hooks.
 Must return a truthy value to prevent the default output from printing.

+* self.post_error(dryrun, exception, mode, hostname)

+A hook which will be called just before taste-tester throws an exception/exits.
+Passes down the `exception` object and the `mode` taste-tester was invoked with for further analysis and doing any additional logging, output, or cleanup.

 ## Plugin example

 This is an example `/etc/taste-tester-plugin.rb` to add a user-defined string